markdrichter/wcf/Components/Component-2/README.txt

 ﻿Class library created using the Visual Studio project wizard.
+This is a change.